 Patricia Howard is a photographer and educator based in the Washington, DC area.
-She is currently a studio arts instructor with the Smithsonian Associates and was previously an Assistant Professor of Art at Juniata College in Huntingdon, Pennsylvania.
-She has also taught at Penn State University and was a Promotions Manager and Producer at public television station KBDI in Denver, Colorado.
+She is currently a studio arts instructor with the Smithsonian Associates and Associate Member of the Torpedo Factory Artist Association.
+She was previously an Assistant Professor of Art at Juniata College in Huntingdon, Pennsylvania, has taught at Penn State University and was a Promotions Manager and Producer at public television station KBDI in Denver, Colorado.

 A graduate of the University of Delaware, Patricia received her MFA from Penn State University.
 She has completed workshops with Duane Michals and others at Anderson Ranch Arts Center in Snowmass, Colorado and at the International Center for Photography in New York with Holger Keifel and Kathleen Kennedy.
 In addition, she has completed workshops at the Colorado Historical Society and the Smithsonian Institute (Sackler Gallery).